The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 pwr = 1.0 #assume full power

 Above we used the size of the genome to derive a prior probability of a true effect.
 Even though this may coincide with the number of tests carried out in the actual analysis, a big conceptual difference is that the derivation of \(\alpha\) above is independent of the actual number of tests carried out.
-This derivation makes clear that the requirement of a small significance threshold, that we often encounter in high-dimensional problems, is not primarily because of the number of tests carried out, but because of a small prior probability that any one of our measured variables is a true effect.
-Importantly, this derivation removes the problem in the earlier Example 4.1: the significance threshold required should not change with the number of tests done, but should be determined by the prior-odds and power of the study.
-In particular, the threshold does not change depending on whether I analyse 1000 or \(10^7\) variants “in the same experiment”.
-Note, however, that if there is prior knowledge that the 1000 variants are more likely to be non-zero because of their properties by which they have been chosen among all \(10^7\) variants, then I can loosen the significance threshold for them, but that is because the prior-odds are now different, not because the number of tests is different.
+This derivation makes clear that the requirement of a small significance threshold, that we often encounter in high-dimensional problems, is not primarily because of the number of tests carried out, but because of a small prior probability that any one of our measured variables is truly non-null.
+Importantly, this derivation removes the problem of the earlier Example 4.1: The significance threshold required should not change with the number of tests done but should be determined by the prior-odds and power of the study.
+In particular, the threshold should not change depending on whether I happen to analyse 1000 or \(10^7\) variants “in the same experiment”.
+Note, however, that if there is prior knowledge that the 1000 variants are more likely to be non-null because of some properties by which they have been chosen among all \(10^7\) variants, then I could loosen the significance threshold for them, but that would be because the prior-odds were different for them, not because the number of tests was different.

 Questions.